akukral/craftbox/README.md

 # Craftbox
 ### A Vagrant "Craft Box" for Craft CMS
 Craftbox is a simple Vagrant box running Ubuntu 14.04 and targeted for Craft development.
 Craftbox is intended for Craft developers (like me) that would love to have a simple Vagrant box that installs Craft and all their favorite development tools.

-Do you use Wordpress?
-Check out [Workpress](https://github.com/jalenconner/workpress), my Vagrant box for Wordpress development.
+Thanks to Jalen Connor for getting me started on this.

 ### Installation

 1. Install VirtualBox - https://www.virtualbox.org/
 1. Install Vagrant - http://www.vagrantup.com/
     * Verify Vagrant is installed by running `vagrant -v` in your terminal.
+    * Install Vagrant Triggers for db import and backup `vagrant install plugin vagrant-triggers`
 1. Download Craftbox (choose one of the following ways):
-    * Download and extract the GitHub repository - https://github.com/jalenconner/craftbox/archive/master.zip
+    * Download and extract the GitHub repository - https://github.com/akukral/craftbox/archive/master.zip
-    * Clone the GitHub repository - `git clone https://github.com/jalenconner/craftbox.git`
+    * Clone the GitHub repository - `git clone https://github.com/akukral/craftbox.git`
 1. Navigate to the folder you just downloaded and run `vagrant up` in your terminal.
 Please be patient; it always take a little time to download and boot up the VM the first time.
 1. Visit http://192.168.33.10 in your browser and you should see your Craft site.
 1. That's it!
 Were you expecting more?